Kim Mackay

 Mackay's position came under fire from several groups within Common Wealth.
 The London Region complained that he was a careerist and an anti-Marxist, while some Christians in the organisation argued that he was destroying the party's idealism in pursuit of electoralism.

 Mackay became increasingly interested in electoral reform.
 In 1943, he published Coupon or Free?: Being a Study in Electoral Reform and Representative Government.
 He hoped that Common Wealth would be able to affiliate to Labour along with the Independent Labour Party and the Communist Party of Great Britain, and act as a left-wing pressure group.
 In the event, these groups both applied to affiliate after 1945, but their applications were rejected.
 Unable to convince Common Wealth of his position, Mackay resigned in late 1944 and rejoined Labour.

 Mackay stood for Hull North West at the 1945 general election, and gained the seat for Labour.
 In Parliament, he argued for increased power for the United Nations.
-In 1947, he joined the Keep Left faction.
+In 1945 he set up a Labour Europe Group in parliament and in 1947, he joined the Keep Left faction.

 In 1946, Mackay was a founder member of the European Union of Federalists, superseded two years later by the European Movement.
 Federalism was unpopular within his own party, who associated the idea with the Conservative Party and the Movement for a United Europe.
 In distinction to Mackay, they argued that a federal Europe should not contain communist states.
 In 1949, he became the chair of the European Parliamentary Union.

 In 1950, Mackay's constituency was abolished, and he was instead elected for Reading North, but he lost this seat the following year.
 In 1953, he retired from politics due to ill health, but continued to write articles in support of federalism.